 1. I begged (just a little).

 It’s quite likely that you know someone right now looking to get rid of a piece of furniture or with grandma’s dusty end table sitting in their basement.
 I knew there would be free furniture out there; I just had to find it.
-I asked around, and was able to score a free coffee table.
-It was pretty banged up, but for the cost of a can of spray paint, it looks like new and the funky color lights up our classroom space.
+When I asked around, I was able to score a free coffee table.
+It had some dents and scratches, but for the cost of a can of spray paint, I made it look like new.

 2. I hit up our school’s storage closet.

 The art room’s old stools?
 My students’ new favorite seats.
-When our school’s GED program changed locations, they stored an old tall table that is large enough to fit 8 stools around.
+When our school’s GED program changed locations, they stored an old tall table that is large enough to fit eight stools around it.
 It was pretty beat up, but I just slathered it with chalkboard paint on the top and asked the tech teacher to tighten a few screws.
 Now it’s a favorite space.

 I also picked up three retro-looking orange pleather chairs that must have adorned an administrative office back in the day.
 Now they give my classroom a really cool, artsy feel.